Edmonton-Public-Library/MARCer/Readme.md

 I hate the fact that MARC 21 doesn't have any tools that do what I want to do.
 Marcedit is good but basically a text editor and it has several problems.
 Perl has MARC::Batch and there is a little documentation to get you going, but nothing for when the rubber hits the road.
 I need something that I can just specify what the Cataloguers want and let'er go to it.

-MARCer is that tool.
+For me MARCer is that tool.

 The project started with a request from the LAT cataloguer Allison, who needed special handling of EBSCO A to Z records.
 'Sometimes we need to add tags, sometimes remove tags.
-Then we always have to adjust the URL to electonic resources.
+Then we always have to adjust the URL for electonic resources.
 Oh, by the way, there are 58,000 of them.'
 Sigh.

 How can MARCer help